 - Legal fines: $500 maximum for DUI vs. $5,000 maximum for Felony DUI.

 - Driver’s license revocation: 180 days minimum for DUI conviction vs. possible lifetime revocation.

 - Car impounded: 10 days vs. 90 days.

 - Those convicted of an enhanced DUI may have to pay for property damage or personal injury, enter a residential treatment program, or install an ignition interlock device on their vehicle.

 Camadeco Law Group, PLLC is Your Firewall

-Plenty of criminal defense attorneys take DUI cases, but not many of them focus exclusively on DUI like our firm does.
+Plenty of attorneys take DUI cases, but not many of them focus exclusively on DUI like our firm does.
 We understand the most effective ways to poke holes in these charges and challenge the prosecution in and out of court.
 No matter how hopeless you think your case is, there is ALWAYS something we can do to put you in a better position.
 Call our team at 239-444-5529 to get a defiant defender on your side.